All Posts

 Enterprise adoption requires governance — not as a checkbox, but as the operating model that enables scale.
 This includes:

 Governance slows you down in the short term.
-It's the only thing that lets you move fast at scale.
+It is the only thing that lets you move fast at scale.

 Teams that struggle treat the transition as a "just ship it" problem — add error handling, raise limits, and call it production.